brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Work

-I'm working, on a contract basis, as a "[Full Stack](/about#am-i-a-“%5Bfull-stack%5D-developer”%3F) **Engineer**" for [Admiral Group Plc](/projects/admiral) on their customer facing websites.
+I'm working, on a contract basis, as a "[**Full Stack**](/about#am-i-a-“%5Bfull-stack%5D-developer”%3F) **Engineer**" for [Admiral Group Plc](/projects/admiral) on their customer facing websites.
 It's turned out to be a fab experience working with a great team of people.
 Some of them I would now call good friends.

 ---